vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 and husband, 619; not ordinarily | Iin purity, on birth none till navel liable for wife's debts, 573 ; not to cord is cul, 236. prove falec to each other in three Indiun Antiquary, 85, 217, 240n, 245, puruṣārthas and not to bo separate | 349n, 506, 5939, 598, 629, 799, from each other, 556; power of 865n, 867, 1245 ; New I. A., 750. correction of, over wife, 569; | Indian Historical Quarterly 85-86, priacipal obligations of wife and !
 2388, 3190, 720 1, 864. busband 556; rules about soxual Indians, discrimination against in intercourse betwoon busband and South Africa, 165. wife, 801-80%.

-Indra : and Ahalya, 11450; und Hymns, Vedio, recitation of which Modhyatithi Kanva, 1145a; born
+Indra : and Ahalya, 11450; und Hymns, Vedic, recitation of which Modhyatithi Kanva, 1145a; born

 purifies inad, 685-686.